bellyrose831/8weeksqlchallenge/Week 2: Pizza Runner/SolutionsC.md

 	- Meat Lovers - Exclude Beef
 	- Meat Lovers - Extra Bacon
 	- Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers

+#### Explanation:
+This query is relatively straightforward, compared to others in this section.
+The crux here is a case statement, defining values of the order items based on whether a pizza has extras and/or exlusions.
+The temporary table I created at the top of this section is used to provide the extras and exclusions in words, rather than topping ids, as it is displayed in the original orders tables.

 #### SQL:
     select id, pizza_name, extras, exclusions,